Redesigning a 35 years old logo for a Mexican metal casting company.

 Digital concepts evolution.

-For the company name, I chose the typeface Allumi Std Extended Bold in capital letters and set some tracking (space between letters) to achieve scalability and balance between the elements.
+As for the company name, I selected the Allumi Std Extended Bold typeface in capital letters, adjusting the tracking to ensure scalability and balance among the elements.

 Basic brand guidelines.

-To make it look like you’re seeing from the front the molten metal being poured from a crucible, I shifted the orange circle one square to bottom while maintaining the rest centered.
+To convey the impression of witnessing molten metal being poured from a crucible, I shifted the orange circle one square downward while maintaining the center alignment for the rest.

 Client